 You can consciously regain control here.
 Notice your breath without judgment.
 Be kind to yourself.
 Now breathe in as if smelling something you absolutely love.
 Notice what shifts—your body, your mood, your thoughts.
 Sigh it out with pleasure.
 Repeat as often as you need to so you can realize how the body and mind move and affect each other.

 Once you come to a beautiful, relaxed, optimal breath, notice the stillness that comes at the seat of the inhalation and the seat of the exhalation.
 Those moments offer clarity.
 Sit there.
 Keep breathing, but observe what happens when you have received a nice inhalation and exhalation.

 It's like a clearing in the woods.
 We can become sensorially charged with all that surrounds us.
 We find a trail, explore its ways, enjoy the smells, sounds, colors, textures along the way.
 The canopy sometimes breaks to see the sky, but we are mostly consumed with what we are doing.
 Then there is a clearing.
 It's like God rolled out a mat for you.
 An invitation to rest.
 Check in.
 Just be still for a moment.
 Our minds are filled with so much STUFF.
 Find the clearing.
 Tend your breath and discover how to breathe well.
 Now tend to the pauses in between.
 You will find yourself there.

 Take a seat and simply say, "I'm listening."
-Like forest fairies revealing their magic to you, so will your inner voice.
-Your inner voice is your ultimate truth.
+Your inner voice is your ultimate truth and will reveal itself to you.
 You will discover your values, your intuition, and what is most important to you.
 You can discern where to focus your energy based on what your inner voice reveals.

 Tending to your inner voice will change your life.
 But, you have to create the space for it to come.
 It all starts with the breath.